 We would encourage you to speak to whoever you feel most comfortable with your doctor, a nurse, a receptionist or manager but if you prefer to give your feedback in writing, please send it to the Suzanne Large, Practice Manager.

 You can also send us a message via the practice website or by posting a message in our Suggestions Box.
 We would also welcome your comments, concerns and ideas through our Patient Participation Group.
-Nikki Howe, Practice Secretary is the contact for the Patient Participation Group.
+Nikki Howe, Assistant Practice Manager is the contact for the Patient Participation Group.
 Tel: 01622 814466

 If you have a complaint please do not be afraid to say how you feel.
 We welcome feedback to help us improve our standards and you will not be treated any differently because you have complained.
 We will do our best to put right anything that has gone wrong and this leaflet aims to help you to make your views known to us.

 Complaints can be made by patients either on their own behalf or by a representative (with your consent).

 What are the time limits for making a complaint?

 As soon as you can whilst you can remember the details clearly.
 Usually the NHS Complaints Procedure only deal with complaints made within 12 months of the event or within 12 months of finding out that there is something you should complain about.
 This time limit might be invalid if there are good reasons why you were not able to let us know earlier and we can still carry out an effective investigation.

 If you have a complaint or concern the quickest way to resolve it is to speak to a member of the team and if they can resolve it straight away they will do so.
 If not they will refer the matter to the Complaints Manager who will take matters from there.